ccroth/cody-basic-app/README.md

 Other noteworthy aspects of the `values.yaml`:
 - `replicaCount` determines the number of replicas for the frontend + backend deployment, thus allowing scaling of the app
 - `appURL` sets the URL for which the app will be accessed (when using the ingress - see **Method 2** below)
-- I wouldn't recommend modifying the other values unless you had good reason to (though yes you can technically change the container ports, volume name, volume storage capacity, etc.)
+- I wouldn't recommend modifying the other values unless you had good reason to (although there are times when you might change `volume.name` - see [Cleaning Up](#cleaning-up))

 After setting `values.yaml`, install the chart:
 ```bash
 cd build_deploy/
 helm upgrade --install cba ./cba-chart
 ```
-Once the release is installed, you can **access the service** using one of the two following methods. <br>
+Once the chart is installed, you can **access the service** using one of the two following methods. <br>

 ### Method 1: Using minikube service
 Simply run the command: